-Pressure drop for the tower's water distribution system (towers with pressurized header and spray nozzles will have spray pressure tabulated in CT specs typically 2 psi)
+Pressure drop for the tower's water distribution system (towers with pressurized header and spray nozzles will have spray pressure tabulated in CT specs, typically 2 psi)

-Velocity pressure (For open systems- the pressure necessary to cause the water to attain its velocity; it can be calculated as $V^2/2g$ but is typically picked from a chart)
+Velocity pressure (pressure necessary to cause the water to attain its velocity for open systems; it can be calculated as $V^2/2g$ but is typically picked from a chart)

-The total head is tabulated in feet- the height of a vertical water column.
+The total head is tabulated in feet which is the height of a vertical water column.
 Values expressed in psi are converted to feet by multiplying with 2.31.